The Battle of China: Summary

 The expansion of the National Revolutionary Army is described, including footage of their drills and of a young girl training with a machine gun.
 The "Flying Tigers" are mentioned, along with their record of 20 kills for each lost plane, only as a supportive group of volunteers and without attempts to downplay China's own mobilization and efforts at self-defence.

 The Japanese, often referenced as "Japs" and less often as "Nips", blockade and occupation of China's ports is discussed, and the rebuilding of China's destroyed rail system is called the work of "slave labor".
-The "New China", which refers to the Republican government-in-exile in Chongqing, is shown as connected to the outside world only through the "narrow-gauge" Indo-Chinese railway and the "camel caravans" from the Soviet Union across the Gobi Desert.
+The "New China", which refers to the ROC government in Chongqing, is shown as connected to the outside world only through the "narrow-gauge" Indo-Chinese railway and the "camel caravans" from the Soviet Union across the Gobi Desert.
 (The railway is described as "limited" and "too near Jap territory to be safe", but French compliance in closing the line for Japan is omitted.)
 The construction of the Burma Road between Lashio in Burma and the truck road to Kunming is then described.
 A task said to have needed seven years with the most modern machinery is shown being constructed with simple laborers in less than twelve months.
 Japan's assault on the junction of the Pinghan and the Longhai Railways at Zhengzhou (then called "Chengchow") is shown having been prevented by the induced flooding of the Yellow River, but the immense death count involved is quickly passed over as another example of trading space for time.
 The guerrilla warfare behind Japanese lines is lionized and treated as nearly unique in the war.

 Bogged down but freed from worry of Soviet interference by Germany's invasion. and from British interference by its naval commitment to the Battle of the Atlantic, Japan is shown in its attack on Pearl Harbor before the Americans could complete their planned two-ocean navy.
 (The necessity of controlling the oil fields of the Dutch East Indies is omitted.)
 The film admits that a series of defeats in Malaysia, Singapore, Hong Kong, and Corregidor have left the Chinese isolated from their new allies, all the more so after the loss of the Burma Road.